buzzqw/TUS/OBSS/OBSSv2-eng.md

 The mummy lord' \*\*s heart has Defense 5, 25 hit points, and immunity to all damage except Light.

-***Spellcasting.*** The mummy has MC 10.
+***Spellcasting.*** The mummy has MP 10.
 Its spellcasting ability is Wisdom.
 The mummy has the following spells prepared: Cantrips (at will): *Sacred Flame, Thaumaturgy*

 1st level (4 slots): *Command, Guiding Bolt*